Format:

 Is this program right for you?

-The Software Engineering Bootcamp requires no prior coding knowledge.
-Basic HTML, CSS and JavaScript knowledge will allow you to test into an accelerated, core version of the curriculum.
+The Coding Bootcamp requires no prior coding knowledge.
+Basic HTML, CSS, and JavaScript knowledge will allow you to test into an accelerated, core version of the curriculum.
 If you don't possess any such coding know-how, you'll learn all you need in the Foundations+Core version of the program.

 FAQ

-Software Engineering is the applied use of programming languages and engineering principles to create software products and applications for consumer use.
-Any website or application that you have interacted with in your life was developed by software engineers.
+Coding is the applied use of programming languages and engineering principles to create software products and applications for consumer use.
+Any website or application that you have interacted with in your life was developed by software developers.
 They may also create more complex software, like a computer operating system, although this course is focused on the development of applications and websites.

 More questions about the program?